Pay Yourself First: How it Works and Why It’s Necessary

 Automatic deposits from your payroll is a great way to kickstart your pay- yourself-first campaign.
 This is because it requires a lot of willpower to make this a regular habit.
 The practice doesn’t offer immediate gratification like say, dining out at a fancy restaurant.

 This will depend on your savings goals and your budget.
-If you aren’t already running with a budget, take time to note your fixed monthly expenses and also your other expenses which aren’t set.
+If you aren’t already running with a budget, take time to note your fixed monthly expenses and also your other expenses that aren’t set.
 Expenses like grocery, entertainment and personal shopping which could vary from month to month.

 Also, include your minimum debt repayments.
 Then compare this estimate against your income to see the excess – if any at all.
 This is a good guide to see how much extra money you can set aside toward meeting your pay-yourself-first goals.